Centre for Sustainable Healthcare Education (SHE)

 KNOWIT: Knowledge in Translation

-This research group, hosted by the Centre for Sustainable Healthcare Education (SHE), focuses on knowledge translation (KT) in health policy and practice.
+This research group, hosted by the Centre for Sustainable Healthcare Education (SHE), examines implementation challenges in healthcare through a humanities lens.

-This group has received funding from the Centre for Advanced Studies at the Norwegian Academy of Science and Letters
+KNOWIT has received funding from several sources, including the Centre for Advanced Studies at the Norwegian Academy of Science and Letters and the Research Council of Norway.